sunlightlabs/django-gatekeeper/README.rst

 Provides convenience methods and an admin interface for moderating instances of registered Django models.

-django-gatekeeper is a project of Sunlight Labs (c) 2008.
+django-gatekeeper is a project of Sunlight Labs (c) 2010.
-Writen by Jeremy Carbaugh <jcarbaugh@sunlightfoundation.com>
+Writen by Jeremy Carbaugh <jcarbaugh@sunlightfoundation.com> and others (see AUTHORS)

 All code is under a BSD-style license, see LICENSE for details.